carbon-language/carbon-lang/docs/design/generics/details.md

 // Definition of the previously declared class type class MyClass {
-  // Definition of previously declared external impl.
+  // Inline definition of previously declared impl.
   // Note: no need to repeat assignments to associated
   // constants.
   impl as Interface1 where _ { }

-  // Definition of previously declared internal impl.
+  // Inline extending definition of previously declared
+  // impl.
+  // Note: `extend` only appears on the declaration in
+  // class scope
   // Note: allowed even though `MyClass` is incomplete.
   // Note: allowed but not required to repeat `where`
   // clause.
   extend impl as Interface3 where .T3 = f32 { }

-  // Redeclaration of previously declared internal impl.
+  // Extending redeclaration of previously declared
-  // Every internal implementation must be declared in
+  // impl.
+Every extending implementation must be
-  // the class definition.
-  extend impl as Interface4 where _;
+  // declared in the class definition. extend impl as Interface4 where _;

-  // Forward declaration of external implementation. impl MyClass as Interface5 where .T5 = u64;
+  // Inline forward declaration of implementation. impl MyClass as Interface5 where .T5 = u64;
   // or: impl as Interface5 where .T5 = u64;

-  // Forward declaration of internal implementation. extend impl as Interface6 where .T6 = u8;
+  // Forward declaration of extending implementation. extend impl as Interface6 where .T6 = u8;
+  // *Not*:
-  // Not: extend impl MyClass as Interface6 where .T6 = u8;
+  //   extend impl MyClass as Interface6 where .T6 = u8;
+  // No optional type after `extend impl`, it must be
+  // followed immediately by `as`
 }

 // It would be legal to move the following definitions
 // from the API file to the implementation file for
 // this library.

-// Definition of implementations previously declared
-// external.
-impl MyClass as Interface2 where _ { }
+// Definitions of previously declared implementations. impl MyClass as Interface2 where _ { }
 impl MyClass as Interface5 where _ { }

-// Definition of implementations previously declared
+// Definition of previously declared extending
-// internal.
+// implementations.
 impl MyClass as Interface4 where _ { }
 impl MyClass as Interface6 where _ { }
 ```